 A Central Cascades Wilderness Overnight Permit allows the permit holder and their group to travel in these wilderness areas for overnight trips.
 Overnight permits are required for all overnight visitors to the Mt.
 Jefferson, Mt.
-Washington, and Three Sisters Wildernesses between the Friday of Memorial Day weekend until the last Friday in September.
+Washington, and Three Sisters Wildernesses between June 15th and October 15th.

-Permits reserved through Central Cascades Wilderness Overnight Permits - 7 Days in Advance are available 7 days prior to the start of a trip and include approximately 60% of the quota space available each day, at each trailhead.
+Additional permits will be released 7 days prior to the start of a trip include approximately 60% of the quota space available each day, at each trailhead.

-The permit holder must have a copy of the permit with them during their visit.
+The permit holder must have a digital or paper copy of the permit with them during their visit.

 Overnight permits are required for all overnight use of the Mt.
 Jefferson, Mt.
-Washington and Three Sisters wilderness areas starting the Friday before Memorial Day through the last Friday of September.
+Washington and Three Sisters wilderness areas starting June 15th through October 15th.
 See below for limited exceptions.

 Day use permits are required for day use at 19 trailheads that access Mt.
 Jefferson, Mt.
-Washington and Three Sisters wilderness areas starting the Friday before Memorial Day through the last Friday of September.
+Washington and Three Sisters wilderness areas starting June 15th through October 15th.

 The trip leader or alternate trip leader must carry the permit on the trip.